Mannheim: Climate

+Mannheim features a temperate oceanic climate (Köppen: Cfb, Trewartha: Dobk).

+The city is located in Germany's warmest summer region, the "Rhine shift".
+The highest recorded temperature was 39.8 °C on 7 August 2015.

-In comparison to other regions of Germany, Mannheim has a higher humidity in summer which causes a higher heat index.
+In comparison to other regions of Germany, Mannheim has a higher humidity in summer, causing a higher heat index.
 Snow is rare, even in the cold months.
-Precipitation occurs mostly during afternoon thunderstorms during the warmer period (average days of thunderstorms in a year is 40–50).
-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
+Precipitation occurs mostly during afternoon thunderstorms during warmer weather (average days with thunderstorms annually is 40–50).
+The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The city is one of the warmest in Germany in winter.